 Maybe you felt like you were walking on eggshells around your partner, or like you were constantly trying to please them but never quite succeeding.

-Whether it was emotional abuse, physical violence, or simply an unhealthy dynamic, toxic relationships can have serious consequences on your mental and physical health.
+Whether it is emotional abuse, physical violence, or simply an unhealthy dynamic, toxic relationships can have serious consequences for your mental and physical health.

 Toxic relationships are draining, and confusing, can cause anxiety, and due to the trauma, they can have a significantly negative impact on your overall health.

 In this guide, I will provide you with practical tips on how to avoid falling back into a toxic relationship, how to recognize the signs of a toxic relationship, and how to avoid getting entangled with toxic people in the future.

 To avoid falling back into a toxic relationship and repeating these negative experiences, you need to understand what a toxic relationship is.
 A toxic relationship is one that is emotionally, mentally, or physically harmful to you.

 Toxic relationships are characterized by the following red flags:

 Gaslighting is a form of psychological manipulation in which one partner makes the other question their own thoughts, feelings, and perceptions.